matteogrimelli/Leopardy/README.md

 ---

-*For detailed documentation, see the full README file.*
+*No detailed documentation, this project is licensed under the MIT License.
+No copyright or restrictions.*